Rules And Usage Of The Present Perfect Tense With Examples

 Examples of present perfect tense question sentences

-Have we got permission to access these files?
+• Have we received permission to access these files?

 Present Perfect Tense Usage